The complete guide to ecommerce fulfillment: Processes and solutions for 2026

 - Returns: Returned items are received, inspected, and either restocked or discarded based on condition.

-Moreover, fulfillment isn’t just a backend operation, but a major aspect of your bottom line.
+Beyond customer retention, fulfillment directly impacts your bottom line.
 Logistics costs can quietly chip away at profitability through inefficient, day-to-day execution.
+Poor fulfillment leads to high delivery costs, lost visibility, and rising operational overhead.

-1. Receiving and Storing Inventory
+1. Receiving and storing inventory

-Once inventory arrives, it’s checked against the inbound order and recorded in the warehouse management system (WMS).
-An order includes details such as quantities and SKUs, providing the warehouse with the necessary information to receive inventory accurately, identify damaged goods, and properly catalog SKUs in the system.
+Every product has to ship from somewhere.
+In this case, the fulfillment process begins with receiving and offloading inventory from your supplier or manufacturer at a fulfillment warehouse.
+Once inventory arrives, it's checked against the inbound order and recorded in the warehouse management system (WMS).
+The inbound order includes details such as quantities and SKUs, providing the warehouse with the necessary information to receive inventory accurately, identify damaged goods, and properly catalog SKUs in the system.

+From there, items are stored in designated locations, such as bins, shelves, or pallets, based on size, turnover rate, and handling requirements.
 Warehouses implement several strategies to optimize storage.
 For example, slotting SKUs close to packing stations or designing zone-based layouts that shorten travel paths and reduce picking errors.

 It's also essential that brands maintain accurate inventory data across all sales channels through their inventory management system (IMS) to avoid overselling and stockouts.
 While the WMS supports warehouse operations, the IMS offers a broader view into inventory counts, asset tracking, and statuses across ecommerce platforms and marketplaces.

-2. Order Processing
+2. Order processing

 Once a customer places an order, it's captured through your ecommerce platform and passed to either your fulfillment provider directly or an order management system (OMS).